Exact Lexicographic Scheduling and Approximate Rescheduling: Conclusion

 \section{Conclusion}

-Practical scheduling applications frequently require an initial, nominal schedule that is later modified after uncertainty realization.
-But modifying the nominal schedule may be difficult, e.g.\ distributed computing file retransmission \citep{yu2007adaptive} or university course timetabling changes \citep{Phillips2017}.
-We use reoptimization principles to adapt an initial plan to the solution for the final problem instance \citep{Ausiello2011,Bender2015,Chassein2016,Schieber2017}.
+Practical scheduling applications frequently require an initial, nominal schedule which is recovered after uncertainty realization.
+But significantly modifying the nominal schedule might not be desirable in domains such as distributed computing \citep{yu2007adaptive} and timetabling \citep{Phillips2017}.
+To this end, we use exact \ref{eq:lexopt} scheduling for planning and approximate rescheduling for adaptability \citep{Ausiello2011,Bender2015,Chassein2016,Schieber2017}.

-Lexicographic ordering is known to expedite the solution of highly-symmetric mixed-integer optimization problems \citep{Balas2012, fischetti1988new,fischetti2009just,salvagnin2005dominance}, but our results additionally show that the \ref{eq:lexopt} solution of the minimum makespan problem enables positive performance guarantees for the recovered solution.
-Our guarantees are for worst-case schedules, but the computational results show the lexicographic ordering is also useful in randomly-generated instances.
-Beyond scheduling, the \citet{verschae2012power} proofs suggest that this work can be extended to uncertain min-max partitioning problems with generalized cost functions and other applications, e.g.\ facility location and network communications.
-Finally, the new branch-and-bound method is broadly relevant to lexicographic optimization.
+We provide new insights on the combinatorial structure of robust scheduling. \ref{eq:lexopt} handles highly-symmetric mixed-integer optimization problems \citep{Balas2012, fischetti1988new,fischetti2009just,salvagnin2005dominance}, but our results also highlight \ref{eq:lexopt} benefits on scheduling under uncertainty.
+By exploiting optimal substructure imposed by \ref{eq:lexopt}, we propose a two-stage robust makespan scheduling approach whose performance is substantiated with a price of robustness characterization.
+Numerical results with randomly generated instances demonstrate that the closest to \ref{eq:lexopt} the initial solution is, the better the recovered solution quality we get.
+Beyond scheduling, extensions to uncertain min-max partitioning problems, e.g.\ facility location and network design, with generalized cost functions are possible \citep{verschae2012power}.

+Faced with the lack of strong lower bounding techniques for \ref{eq:lexopt} scheduling, we develop a new branch-and-bound algorithm, based on vectorial bounds.
+The algorithm (i) avoids iterative MILP solving of sequential methods, (ii) bypasses precision issues of weighting methods, and (iii) reduces the symmetry of highest-rank objective methods.
+This approach is broadly relevant to \ref{eq:lexopt}.

 \textbf{Acknowledgments} \\[2pt]